semaphoreP/codeastro/Day3/exampledoc/README.md

 * In the example above, let's say we wanted to insert a link to the correlation function page somwhere (say, under the "Indicies and tables" sections of the index page).
-Now that the `correlate.rst` file has been added under the toctree, we can refer to it by the label at the top of the
+Now that the `correlate.rst` file has been added under the toctree, we can refer to its label:
-  file:
 ```
 Indices and tables
 ==================